massimopizzol/Simapro-CSV-converter/README.md

 * Use "Raw", "Air", "Water", "Soil", "Waste", "Social", "Economic"  to indicate exchanges
 * Use "Wastetotreatment" to indicate database processes of the waste treatment category

-Of course one can create his own dataframe directly in python (maybe I'll upload a tutorial at some point) with the same structure of the one above...or change the spcsv.py code to reflect other structures.

 **Running the code**